At a Snail’s Pace: Starting the Lingerie Brand ‘Karolina Laskowska’

 My first foray into lingerie (handsewn!)

 Yet it was an event at the beginning of this Summer that really made my mind up.
-I’d been told repeatedly by all sorts off people in the industry that starting a brand was a terrible idea, that there was no money in it, that my ideas weren’t original… Yet one day I received an email from a certain boutique asking if I did wholesale.
+I’d been told repeatedly by all sorts off people in the industry that starting a brand was a terrible idea, that there was no money in it, that my ideas weren’t original….
+Until, one day, I received an email from a certain boutique asking if I did wholesale.

-Straight away, I set about buying materials, designing labels and ordering samples.
+Straight away, I set about buying materials, designing labels, and ordering samples.
 And then I set about the real hard work – grading my samples into different sizes and making sure that they fit.
 My poor friends had to suffer my incessant requests to cover them in elastic straps, all in a bid to make sure that garments actually looked good on the body!
-Eventually, I’d got everything into a state that I was happy with – lingerie that I’d want to own.
+Eventually, I got everything into a state I was happy with – lingerie that I’d want to own.

 Pentagram thongs, packaged up with instructions attached